Rawspeed: Opening files with non-ASCII filename fails on Windows

 and document that on Windows the filename has to be utf8 encoded.

-#7 Updated by Peter Budai about 2 years ago
+#7 Updated by Peter Budai over 2 years ago

 There are basically two options IMHO: